icp4a/automation-decision-services-samples/samples/UseTestingTutorial/README.md

      ]
    }
    ```
+It describes:
+   * The test name: `InvalidZipCode` in this example.
+   * The test input: You can copy it from the data sets located in `Loan Approval/Approval decision model/resources/validate_dataset`.
+In this example, it is copied from `InvalidZipCode.json`.
+   * The list of assertions to check when executing the decision service.
+Each assertion consists of five items:
+      * `label`: Defines the name of the assertion.
+It is displayed if it fails.
+      * `pointer`: TRepresents the path to the tested values in the output.
+It follows a `/<node name>/<value>` schema.
+      * `operator`: Defines the type of comparison that you want to perform.
+The default value for the operator is `(⊃)`.
+      * `ignoringOrder` (optional): Makes an order agnostic comparison of collections if set to true.
+It is set to false by default.
+      * `expected`: Contains all expected values..

-This file contains a wrong expected value for `approved`on purpose.
-Next you locally run the test, see it is failing and you fix it.
+This file contains an incorrect expected value for `approved` on purpose.

-## Step 3: Locally running unit tests
+## Step 3: Running a unit test locally

-In this step, you build again your decision service using Maven to run your unit test.
+In this step, you build your decision service again, using Maven to run your unit test.
 You look at the output and you fix the unit test.
 Finally, you commit your changes to the Git repository.

 **Procedure**

-1. As in step 1, run the following command in the `Loan Approval` directory:
+1. As in Step 1, run the following command in the `Loan Approval` directory:
 ```
 mvn clean install -s settings.xml
 ```
 This time, the command fails because the unit test has run and failed.
-You get this output:
+You get the following output:
 ```
 ...
 [INFO] -------------------------------------------------------